mtreilly/pocket-sdk-typescript/README.md

 # Pocket TypeScript SDK
 Welcome to the Pocket TypeScript SDK!
-This SDK provides a convenient and easy-to-use way to interact with the Pocket Network in your TypeScript or JavaScript applications.
-The SDK is designed to work seamlessly with the Pocket Network's APIs, providing you with a powerful set of tools to interact with the network.
+This SDK provides a convenient and easy-to-use way to interact with the 'getpocket.com' in your TypeScript or JavaScript applications.
+The SDK is designed to work seamlessly with the Pocket's API, providing you with a powerful set of tools to interact with the network.

 ## Table of Contents